This topic includes instructions for troubleshooting issues related to Tableau Server licensing.

 Troubleshoot role-based licensing

-This section provides information about resolving issues that can occur when adding the user-based Viewer, Explorer and Creator licenses to Tableau Server or Tableau Online, or when these licenses expire.
+This section provides information about resolving issues that can occur when adding the role-based Viewer, Explorer and Creator licenses to Tableau Server or Tableau Online, or when these licenses expire.
 The highest available license type is Creator, followed by Explorer, and finally Viewer.
-To learn more about user-based licensing, see Licensing Overview.
+To learn more about role-based licensing, see Licensing Overview.

 A user or administrator is unlicensed due to license expiration